JasonL111/JRP/README.md

 ## How to use it
 1. Remember to put the exe file in the same directory with the icon
-2. Fill the information in the text box
+2. Fill the information in the text box.
+You have to fill every line except "perfix".
 3. click "Generate" to generate.

 Jason L use CTlinker in this project.